 Raising independent and responsible children is a critical problem that parents always struggle with it.
-Although, helping students to do their homework has many advantages, I believe that it may has more side effects which I will explore in the following essay.
+Although helping students to do their homework has many advantages, I believe that it may have more side effects, which I will explore in the following essay.

-First of all, students who do their homework individually are personally more independent than others.
-Because this action not only encourages them to study alone, but also helps them to do their other’s activity by their-self.
-I have a personal experience related to this issue, when I was a teenager, I always ask for help from my parents for studying, but after a while, when I started to handle it on my own, I was even more responsible for my others work too.
-I started to volunteer for helping at home and clean my room and so on.
-Moreover, sooner or later, they had to face so many issues in their life, so in my perspective, it’s better to learn it as soon as possible.
+First of all, students who do their homework individually are personally more independent than others because this action not only encourages them to study alone, but also helps them to do their other activities by themselves.
+I have a personal experience related to this issue; when I was a teenager, I always asked my parents for help in my studies, but after a while, when I started to handle it on my own, I was even more responsible for my other tasks too.
+I started to volunteer for helping at home and cleaning my room, and so on.
+Moreover, sooner or later, they will have to face so many issues in their lives, so in my perspective, it is better to learn it as soon as possible.

 Secondly, students can learn better when they study on their own.
-I mean that if someone tries to learn independently, they catch more information about the topic compared to the time which they try to get help from others.
-We should consider the situation that sometimes people, especially young ones need help for studying and it is their right to ask their parents.
-However, I believe that at first if they spend more time on the course and then ask questions from others, it has more benefits for them.
+I mean that if someone tries to learn independently, they gain more information about the topic they are studying compared to the time when they try to get help from others.
+We should consider the situation that sometimes people, especially young ones, need help for studying and it is their right to ask their parents for help.
+However, I believe that at first if they spend more time on the course and then ask others questions, it has more benefits for them.

-In conclusion, I totally agree with this idea about encouraging children to study on their own.
-Because this activity will lead them to have better characteristics now and in the future, and also help them to learn it deeply.
+In conclusion, I totally agree with this idea about encouraging children to study on their own because this activity will lead them to have better characteristics now and in the future, and also helps them to learn it deeply.

 Number of words: 317